tndt-khu/fl-demo/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:3000
+# serve with host reload at localhost:3000
 $ npm run dev

 # build for production and launch server